Key Takeaways

 Efficient Use of Computing Resources

-The multi-tenant architecture ensures customers get enough storage and computing power to handle their workloads.
+Multi-tenant architecture provides enough storage and computing power to meet customer workloads efficiently.

-Take the single-tenancy model.
-Every tenant uses separate nodes and databases, meaning underutilized resources or degraded performance.
-In contrast, multi-tenancy allows storage, CPUs, and memory sharing between thousands of customers.
+In single-tenancy, each tenant uses separate nodes and databases, leading to underutilized resources or degraded performance.
+Multi-tenancy, however, enables resource sharing — storage, CPUs, and memory — across thousands of customers.

 Easy Maintenance and Upgrade Management